bitfocus/companion-module-aetaaudio-codecs/companion/HELP.md

 This module allows control of AETA Audio Codecs through Companion.

+Utilities folder contains reference files for developers as well as a dial pad companion page template for phones/codecs numbers input.

 ## Configuration

 * **IP Address** - The IP address of your AETA codec